ophionB/How-to-do-anything-/README.md

 hope for this to be helpful, there are plenty of similar resources but sometimes the way one person says something resonates more than another.
 - Object Oriented programming - https://en.wikipedia.org/wiki/Object-oriented_programming
+  - OOP is basically a struct containing function pointers, Objects can contain other objects in their instance variables; this is known as object composition.
+  For example, an object in the Employee class might contain (either directly(inheritance) or through a pointer(Variable assigned to object) an object in the Address class, in addition to its own instance variables like "first_name" and "position".
+  Object composition is used to represent "has-a" relationships: every employee has an address, so every Employee object has access to a place to store an Address object (either directly embedded within itself, or at a separate location addressed via a pointer).
 - How computer memory works - https://www.explainthatstuff.com/how-computer-memory-works.html
 -  https://en.wikipedia.org/wiki/Virtual_address_space
    - virtual address space (VAS) or address space is the set of ranges of virtual addresses that an operating system makes available to a process